creachadair/taskgroup/README.md

 }
 ```

-Unfortunately, this isn't quite sufficient: How will we detect when all the
+Unfortunately, it isn't quite sufficient: How will we detect when all the
 file copies are finished?
-Typically we do this with a `sync.WaitGroup`:
+Typically we will use a `sync.WaitGroup`:

 ```go
 var wg sync.WaitGroup